Kotlin/JS frameworks

 Out of the box, fritz2 offers state management, validation, routing, and more.
 It also integrates with Kotlin Multiplatform projects.

-For documentation, tutorials, and examples, see the fritz2 docs site.
+For more information, tutorials, and examples, see the fritz2 documentation.

 For updates and discussions about the framework, join the #fritz2 and #javascript channels in Kotlin Slack.